Making the World “Safe for Democracy”

 Campaign costs are much less, so you can actually run for office even if you are not wealthy or well connected (especially to special interest groups).

-Candidates and delegates do not have to rely on media to send or receive their information, because they can directly communicate with each other.
+Candidates and delegates do not have to rely on the media (newspapers, TV, radio, etc.) to send or receive their information, because they can directly communicate with each other.

 The eventual party nominee will be more thoroughly vetted than a candidate who only went though a primary system.